 According to a NAB survey in 2022, nearly 5% of the Australian property market is owned by overseas investors.
-Foreign ownership is a bit of a controversial topic, with several political figures suggesting Australia should follow the example of New Zealand and Canada and place further restrictions on foreigners owning residential property to stop prices from being driven up.
+Foreign ownership is a bit of a controversial topic - many people think foreigners should be banned from owning Australian property.
+In April 2025, the Government introduced a temporary block on foreigners buying established dwellings that will last at least two years.

-For the moment, foreign investors are able to purchase Australian property, but there is still a bit of a process they need to go through before they are approved.
-Per Treasury's Foreign Investment website, Australia welcomes foreign investment provided it is in the national interest.
+For the moment, foreign investors may still be able to purchase new dwellings or vacant land (and established dwellings in some exceptional circumstances) , but there is still a bit of a process they need to go through before they are approved.
+Per Treasury's Foreign Investment website, Australia welcomes foreign investment provided it is in the national interest, which is enforced by law.

 With that principle in mind, the Government tends to take the following approaches to specific investment proposals: